PaddlePaddle/models/scheduled_sampling/READMD.en.md

 Figure 1.
 Attenuation curves for linear decay, exponential decay, and inverse Sigmoid decay
 </p>

-As shown in Figure 2, at the decoder's $t$ time, the Scheduled Sampling uses the element $y_{t-1}$ generated at the previous moment as the decoder input with the probability of $\epsilon_i$, and uses the element $g_{t-1}$ generated at the last moment  as a decoder input with the probability of $1-\epsilon_i$.
+As shown in Figure 2, at the decoder's $ t $ time, the Scheduled Sampling uses the element $y_{t-1}$ generated at the previous moment as the decoder input with the probability of $\epsilon_i$, and uses the element $g_{t-1}$ generated at the last moment  as a decoder input with the probability of $1-\epsilon_i$.
 From Figure 1, it can be seen that as $i$ increases, $\epsilon_i$ will continue to decrease.
 The decoder will continue to use the generated elements as input, and the data distribution during the training phase and the generation phase will become more and more consistent.

 <p align="center">
 <img src="images/Scheduled_Sampling.jpg" width="50%" align="center"><br>